Progress towards standard and targets

 2009 report - Progress towards state-wide native vegetation target

 In 2005, the NSW Government adopted 13 state-wide targets for natural resource management.

-In September 2009, the Commission provided a snapshot of assessment of progress made towards the native vegetation target "By 2015, there is an increase in native vegetation extent and an improvement in native vegetation condition" by utilising the existing monitoring, evaluation and reporting data, and available analysis.
+In September 2009, we provided a snapshot of assessment of progress made towards the native vegetation target "By 2015, there is an increase in native vegetation extent and an improvement in native vegetation condition" by utilising the existing monitoring, evaluation and reporting data, and available analysis.

 The report found that:

 - there had been no net change in the extent of woody native vegetation across the state between 2002 and 2008

 - baselines for native vegetation extent and condition had been established for 2006